nikov4/rsschool-cv/cv.md

 ## Nikolai O.

-#### Contact:
+#### Contacts:
 + Telegram/Discord: nikov4
 + E-mail: nikov3485@gmail.com

 #### About:
-Inspired by the Internet since early 2K's <br />
+Inspired by the Internet since early 2K's <br>
-Made some sites at the past based at the old stack <br />
+Made some sites at the past based at the old stack <br>
-Wish to learn some actual stuff, to have more abilities <br />
+I want to learn some relevant stuff and hope this opens up more possibilities

 #### Skills: